-- When your hands are visibly and clinically clean and dry use an ABHR, specified for use in healthcare settings, at the following times: - Before and after every patient contact. - Before gloves are put on and after they are taken off. - On entering and leaving the instrument reprocessing areas. - After hands inadvertently touched contaminated environmental surfaces, instruments or other equipment. - Apply the volume of ABHR specified by the manufacturer to dry hands and leave your hands to dry naturally; do not dry them with linen or paper towels.
+- When your hands are visibly and clinically clean and dry use an ABHR, specified for use in healthcare settings, at the following times: - Before and after every patient contact. - Before gloves are put on and after they are taken off. - On entering and leaving the instrument reprocessing areas. - After hands inadvertently touched contaminated environmental surfaces, instruments or other equipment. - Apply the volume of ABHR specified by the manufacturer to dry hands, rub hands together until they feel dry; do not dry them with linen or paper towels.